sharmisambath/MyCode/README.md

 # MyCode
-Contains solutions to various problems of different online websites such as hackerrank, interviewbit etc.
+Contains my solutions to various problems of different online websites such as hackerrank, interviewbit etc. and also to various coding problems I come across.